Shipping Pre-registered Keys

 • What if the shipment request submitted has an error due to a missing user object field?

-• Review the Execution History for the Create shipment card in the FIDO Pre-reg template to determine the missing object.
+• Review the Execution History for the Create shipment card in the FIDO Pre- reg template to determine the missing object.
 Navigate to the user object in the Okta Universal Directory (UD) and add the missing input into the appropriate field.
-Once saved, remove the user object from the YubiKey group and re-add them.
-This will not create duplicate requests as the first one failed during the initial flow.
+Once the required information is provided, make the request again.

-• If using an HRIS system, ensure that the user object contains all the necessary user shipping information: address, city, state, zip code, country code, organization, primary email, secondary email, and primary phone number.
+If using an HRIS system, ensure that the user object contains all the necessary user shipping information: Address, city, state, zip code, country code, organization, primary email, secondary email, and primary phone number.
+Once the required information is provided, make the request again.

 Note